-Hiking Lower Calf Creek Falls Trail is an enchanting experience that can’t be skipped.
-We spent an amazing three weeks adventuring around Utah, and witnessing the 126 foot waterfall is one of our favorite memories from the trip.
+Hiking Lower Calf Creek Falls is an enchanting experience that can’t be skipped.
+We spent an amazing three weeks taking an Arizona-Utah road trip and witnessing the 126-foot waterfall is one of our favorite memories from the trip.

-In this guide, I will cover what to expect when hiking Lower Calf Creek Falls Trail, things to know before you go, best time to hike to the falls, and where to stay for an adventure you’ll remember forever.
+In this guide, I cover what to expect hiking to Lower Calf Creek Falls, things to know before you go, the best time to hike to the falls, and where to stay for an adventure you’ll remember forever.

 A Guide to Hiking Lower Calf Creek Falls in Grand Staircase-Escalante National Monument